JujaLabs/docs/architecture/teams/readme.md

 **TMF-D3** Participants are selected manually.

-**TMF-D4** In the absence of activity Team must be deactivated.
-Max team lifytime is one month.
+**TMF-D4** If the activity is absent Team must be deactivated.
+Max team lifetime is one month.

-**TMF-D5** Successfull operation on Team in void methods sends HTTP response 200 OK.
+**TMF-D5** Successfull operation on Team in void methods sends the response with HTTP status 200 OK.

 ### TMF-F1
-***TMF-F1 I like a keeper want to activate new Teams, consists of four users.***
+***TMF-F1 As a keeper I want to activate new Teams that consist of four users***

 * TMF-F1-D1 The operation is available only for Keeper of Teams Diretion (TMF-D1).
 * TMF-F1-D2 Keeper points four users for future Team.
-* TMF-F1-D3 Necessary to check may be users in other team yet.
+* TMF-F1-D3 It's necessary to check if the users are already in another team.
 * TMF-F1-D4 Number of the Team is incremental number from Database.
 * TMF-F1-D5 Result of the command is the Team entity